Albert Azaryan: Career

-Azaryan competed at the 1956 Summer Olympics in every men's gymnastics competition.
+Azaryan competed at the 1956 Summer Olympics.
 He came in seventh place in the individual all-around.
-Both Azaryan and the Soviet team won the gold medal in the team all-around.
+Both Azaryan won gold with the Soviet team in the team event.
 He also came in fifth in the parallel bars and eighth in the horizontal bar.
 When it came time for the still rings, Azaryan won the gold medal and became the Olympic Champion in rings.
-Two years later came the 1958 World Artistic Gymnastics Championships.
-Azaryan and the Soviet team defended their World Championship on the team all-around and Azaryan himself defended his own World Championship on the rings, winning gold medals for both.
+Two years later he competed at the 1958 World Artistic Gymnastics Championships.
+The Soviet team defended their World Championship team title and Azaryan himself defended his own World Championships title on rings.
 He also won a silver medal on the horizontal bar.

 In his final Olympic participation, Azaryan competed at the 1960 Summer Olympics.
-The Soviet team was unable to retain their Olympic title in the team all-around, coming in second to the Japanese team.
-Azaryan, however, won the Olympic gold medal in the still rings for a second time and made history as the first Olympian to become an Olympic Champion in the rings twice.
-This feat has only been matched once ever since, by Akinori Nakayama twelve years later.
+The Soviet team was unable to retain their Olympic title in the team event, coming in second to the Japanese team.
+Azaryan, however, won the Olympic gold medal on the still rings for a second time and made history as the first person to become an Olympic Champion in the rings twice.
+This feat has since been matched twice, first by Akinori Nakayama (1968, 1972) and later by Liu Yang (2020, 2024).
 Azaryan retired from gymnastics shortly afterward.

 Azaryan was the flag bearer for Armenia at the 2004 Summer Olympics and 2008 Summer Olympics and is the third and fourth Olympian to bear the flag of Armenia at the Summer Olympics.
 He also became the first flag bearer to bear the flag of Armenia twice.
 Azaryan was originally intended to also bear the Armenian flag at the 2012 Summer Olympics, but the decision was reversed due to his age.
 Azaryan served as President of the Armenian Gymnastics Federation from 1998 to 2021.

 Personal life

-Azaryan has two daughters and one son with his wife.
+Azaryan had two daughters and one son with his wife.
 Neither of his daughters followed in his footsteps, but his son, Eduard Azaryan, also became an international gymnast.
+He become an Olympic champion at the 1980 Olympic Games where the Soviet team won gold in the team event.
 Albert was the coach of Eduard throughout his career.
-Eduard was a 1980 Olympian, where he competed in every event and won a gold medal in the men's artistic team all-around.

-Azaryan has received congratulations from late Armenian Prime Minister Andranik Margaryan on his 70th birthday, former Armenian President Robert Kocharyan on his 75th birthday and former Armenian President Serzh Sargsyan on his 80th birthday.
+Azaryan received congratulations from late Armenian Prime Minister Andranik Margaryan on his 70th birthday, former Armenian President Robert Kocharyan on his 75th birthday and former Armenian President Serzh Sargsyan on his 80th birthday.
 In honor of Azaryan, a stamp was printed of him, among other Armenian Olympic Champions, in Armenia in 2009.

 An artistic gymnastics tournament, the Albert Azaryan Cup, is named after Azaryan and hosted in Yerevan, Armenia.
 Azaryan was voted the top Armenian athlete of the 20th century by journalists from the Armenian Sport Journalists Federation.

+Albert Azaryan died on 5 September 2023, at the age of 94.